 .

 The result was a cookie that was a bit too dry and lacking in something: a richness, a “oh-my-this-is-so-divine” sigh of blissful satisfaction when popping it into my mouth.
 So I tweaked, and I tweaked, first this ingredient, then that, then the size, then the baking temperature….
 Essentially I recreated the whole recipe until finally I reached that texture and flavor I remembered.
-Are you ready to reap the benefits of all my baking tests?

 .